taylorsmcclure/process-memory-monitor/README.md

 To solve this problem I used Python 3.
 Since I wanted a script that pulled metrics (rather than an agent that pushes), I went with executing `ps aux` over SSH to give me the memory stats.
 I used the [paramiko](http://www.paramiko.org/) package to easily connect/execute commands remotely via Python.
 I also used python [statsd](https://github.com/jsocol/pystatsd) module as a client wrapper for interacting with statsd.

-To satisfy the paraellel processing requirement of this assessment I went with Python 3's built-in `multiprocessing`.
-I used the `starmap()` function on 8 pooled workers to most of the script's functions.
+To satisfy the parallel processing requirement of this assessment I went with Python 3's built-in `multiprocessing`.
+I used the `starmap()` function on 8 pooled workers for most of the script's functions.

 The execution workflow looks like this: